vil1/recursion-schemes-lc2018/5-PATCHES.md

 In other words, we want to write a function that given a JSON patch, the schema of the target entity (as a `T[SchemaF])` and the current state of the target entity (as a T[DataF]):
 1. verifies that the patche's `path` exists in the entity's schema (it points to a subshema) and that the patch's `value` complies to this subschema (producing a representation of `value` as a `T[DataF]`
 2. uses that representation to perform the patche's operation on the current state of the entity.
-We'll only implement the `add`, `replace` and `remove` operations.
+We'll only implement the `replace` operation.

 ### Before you start